Compliance Program Guidance Manual For FDA Staff

 5. Determine whether all dropouts, and the reasons therefore were reported to the sponsor.

 6. Did the sponsor monitor the progress of the study to assure that investigator obligations were fulfilled?
 Briefly describe the method (on-site visit, telephone, contract reserach organization, etc.) and frequency of monitoring.
-Do the study records include a log of on-site monitoring visits and telephone contactS?
+Do the study records include a log of on-site monitoring visits and telephone contacts?TEST ARTICLE ACCOUNTABILITY

 1. Determine whether unqualified or unauthorized persons administered or dispensed the test article(s).